 - (1) What about use of truth serum?
 No, violates GPW.
-82 - (2) North Korean water torture of feet during the winter clearly violated Art 17 s3 - (3) Techniques such as placing the EPW at attention during interrogation, planting a cellmate, or concealing a microphone in the POW's cell do not violate Art.
+82 - (2) North Korean water torture of feet during the winter clearly violated Art.
+17.83 - (3) Techniques such as placing the EPW at attention during interrogation, planting a cellmate, or concealing a microphone in the POW's cell do not violate Art.
 17.84 - (4) It may often be difficult to determine where lawful interrogation actions end and unlawful actions begin.
 Use of a common sense indicator is always helpful.
 One should ask themselves: if these actions were perpetrated by the enemy against American POWs, would one believe such actions violate international or U.S. law?
 If the answer is yes, avoid the interrogation techniques.85

 MANUAL 34-52, INTELLIGENCE: INTERROGATION (28 Sept.
 1992).
 These techniques may appear to be inconsistent with military police guidance.
 The judge advocate should become involved to ensure the interrogations comply with a detainee's rights, yet affords the intelligence officer the latitude to utilize interrogation techniques authorized under the applicable law.
+Additionally, as of June 2004, in light of recent events, FM 34-52, Intelligence Interrogation, is under review/revision and will be reissued as FM 2-22.3.